Sam Altman restored as OpenAI CEO after his tumultuous ouster

 The deal to restore Altman ushers in a potentially new era for the startup - a non-profit - which long juggled concerns among staff about AI's dangers and its potential for commercialization.

-Tuesday's reshuffle appeared to favor Altman and financial backer Microsoft, which is rolling out OpenAI's technology to business customers globally.
+Tuesday's reshuffle appeared to favor Altman and financial backer Microsoft (MSFT.O), which is rolling out OpenAI's technology to business customers globally.

 In a statement on X, Microsoft CEO Satya Nadella welcomed the changes.
 "We believe this is a first essential step on a path to more stable, well-informed, and effective governance," he said.